 Why invest through a fund?

-- Spreading risk – even if you have a small amount to invest, you can have a lot of different types of assets you are investing in – you’re ‘diversified’.
-If one of the fund’s investments does badly, it may not do so much damage, since the fund has lots of others to fall back on.
+Spreading risk – even if you have a small amount to invest, you can have a lot of different types of assets you’re investing in – you’re ‘diversified’.
+If one of the fund’s investments does badly, it might not do so much damage, since the fund has lots of others to fall back on.
 Read our guide on Diversifying – the smart way to save and invest.

-- Reduced dealing costs – by pooling your money, you may make savings because you’re sharing the costs.
+Reduced dealing costs – by pooling your money, you might make savings because you’re sharing the costs.

 Active or passive fund management